fixie-ai/fixie-sdk-js/docs/agent-quickstart.md

 The code consists of two main parts:

-* **`BASE_PROMPT`** and **`FEW_SHOTS`**: These are the few-shot examples that define the Agent's purpose and behavior.
-The few-shots are used to provide examples to the underlying Large Language Model, such as GPT-4, as well as to provide the Fixie Platform information on what kinds of queries this Agent can support.
+* **`BASE_PROMPT`** and **`FEW_SHOTS`**: These are the few-shot examples that define the agent's purpose and behavior.
+The few-shots are used to provide examples to the underlying Large Language Model, such as GPT-4, as well as to provide the Fixie Platform information on what kinds of queries this agent can support.
 * **Code snippets**: These are the functions that are invoked by the Code Shots.
 The code snippets are registered with the agent using the `register_func` decorator.

 In the `FEW_SHOTS` string, the `Func[genrand]` keyword indicates that the function `genrand` should be invoked when the output of the underlying LLM starts with this string.
 The values following `Ask Func[genrand]:` are passed to the function as the `query.text` parameter.
 In this case, the function parses out the values and returns a random number between those two values.

-## Test your Agent
+## Test your agent

-To test your Agent, you have two options:
+To test your agent, you have two options:
-1. Run it on your local machine using the `fixie Agent serve` command
+1. Run it on your local machine using the `fixie agent serve` command
 1. Deploy it to the Fixie platform using the `fixie agent deploy` command.

 ```bash